MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     ![image](./Images/Lab03/image6.svg)

-1. Navigate to **Factor libraries** on the left navigation pane under **Calculations**.
+2. Navigate to **Factor libraries** on the left navigation pane under **Calculations**.

     ![image](./Images/Lab03/image7.svg)

-1. Select the **EPA 2022 - eGRID** Factor library to open the Factor library.
+3. Select the **EPA 2022 - eGRID** Factor library to open the Factor library.
 Make sure you have selected the **2022** library.

-    >[!NOTE] **Note**: Microsoft Sustainability Manager includes EPA and IPCC based Factor libraries for emissions and estimations.
+    **Note**: Microsoft Sustainability Manager includes EPA and IPCC based Factor libraries for emissions and estimations.
 Additional libraries are on the roadmap.
 Take time to review the existing factor libraries.

    ![image](./Images/Lab03/image8.svg)

-1. Let’s take a moment to explore the **EPA 2022 - eGRID** factor library.
+4. Let’s take a moment to explore the **EPA 2022 - eGRID** factor library.
 The **General** tab includes identifying information about the Factor library.

     -   **Name**: this is used for identifying the factor library in the list.
     -   **Description**: this is used to provide more information about the factor library.